vmware-tanzu/community-edition/docs/site/content/docs/latest/_index.md

 Additionally, it enables you to add or replace these with your own components.
 This flexibility enables you to produce application platforms that meet your unique requirements without having to start from scratch.

+Tanzu Community Edition makes it easy for experienced and aspiring cloud native practitioners to independently learn about, evaluate, and/or use Kubernetes and other cloud native technologies, in community-supported environments.

+## Who should use Tanzu Community Edition

+- Aspiring and experienced **cloud native practitioners** looking to build new cloud native skills
+- Skilled cloud native practitioners, for example, **developers**, looking for a free K8s distro to use in their self-supported environment
+- **Platform Engineers** and **IT Operations**
+- Cloud native ecosystem participants, for example, **independent software vendors** looking to build their businesses around platform-adjacent opportunities